sigurdsvela/boot/README.md

 # boot
-A command line tool for quickly creating starting points for projects based on different templates
+A command line tool for quickly creating starting points for projects based on different templates, containing boilerplate code

 Boot contains different templates to create different types of projects([List all templates](#list-all-templates))